TPincher/Portfolio2/README.md

 # Portfolio2

-A remake of my portfolio website.
-This time in React
+A remake of my portfolio website, 3 months on from when I first started development.

 ![Video demonstrating the different pages](./src/assets/Portfolio.gif)

 This project is hosted at https://fabulous-babka-7d489d.netlify.app/

-Requirements / Purpose
+## Requirements / Purpose

 This project was to update my original portfolio - the last one had aged considerably.

-    I built this project in TypeScript, React, and Sass.
-It was a good opportunity to practice the skills I'd gained over the _nology course.
+I built this project in

+-TypeScript
+-React
+-Sass

-Design Goals / Approach
+## Design Goals / Approach

 One thing I have always had difficulty with was styling an app that looked like it was made after 2000.
 I played with verticality and a generated colour theme, along with some more complex styling than I'd used previously to make something a little more modern.

-Features
+## Features

 In this rebuild I was particularly happy to move away from the HTML address tag, and went with a third party to get form submission working correctly.
 I'm also quite happy with how updateable the projects section is.
 The project data is all kept in a file at the root level, which keeps the project code cleaner.
 This was a big improvement from the massive chunks of copy inside the code from my last iteration.

-Known issues
+## Known issues

 The app is not yet mobile responsive, which will need some updating.
 The links at the top-right are also displaying in the wrong colour prior to being visited on some browsers.

-Future Goals
+## Future Goals

-    Fixing the two issues above, and maybe adding links to _nology and udacity.
+Fixing the two issues above, and maybe adding links to \_nology and udacity.

-Change logs
+## Change logs

-    Write a paragraph labelled with the date every day you work on the project to discuss what you've done for the say.
-Be specific about the changes that have happened for that day.

 12/03/2024

-    Initial project creation.
+    - Initial project creation.
-    Split app out into separate page routes
+    - Split app out into separate page routes
-    Added a Navbar and styling
+    - Added a Navbar and styling

 14/03/2024